Rawadofd/COMP0124-MAAI-UAV-Collision-Avoidance/off-policy/README.md

 ./train_mpe_maddpg.sh
 ```
 Local results are stored in subfold scripts/results.
 Note that we use Weights & Bias as the default visualization platform; to use Weights & Bias, please register and login to the platform first.
 More instructions for using Weights&Bias can be found in the official [documentation](https://docs.wandb.ai/).
 Adding the `--use_wandb` in command line or in the .sh file will use Tensorboard instead of Weights & Biases.

-## 4. Results
-Results for the performance of RMADDPG and QMIX on the Particle Envs and QMIX in SMAC are depicted [here](https://docs.google.com/document/d/1s0Kb76b7v4WGyhiCNLrt9St-WvhGnl2AUQCe1FS-ADM/edit?usp=sharing).
-These results are obtained using a normal (not prioitized) replay buffer.